 All students shall have the right to access, according to published university regulations and/or procedures, all university structures where student fees or fines directly contribute to the upkeep of said buildings, except private offices and other areas where student access could compromise privacy.
 These buildings shall include, but are not limited to, Plaster Student Union, Hammons Student Center, McDonald Arena, Meyer Library, Robert W. Plaster Stadium, Betty and Bobby Allison North Stadium, Betty and Bobby Allison South Stadium, Betty and Bobby Allison Recreational Fields, Betty and Bobby Allison Sand Volleyball Courts, Student Exhibition Center and Magers Health and Wellness Center.

-All students shall have the right to be secure from having their rights infringed upon by university administrators, faculty, support staff, or fellow students.
+All students shall have the right to be secure from having these rights infringed upon by university administrators, faculty, support staff or fellow students.

 All students have a right to be offered reasonable protection from retaliation, intimidation and/or harassment.
-Students who believe they have experienced retaliation, intimidation, and/or harassment are encouraged to seek assistance from one of a number of campus resources.
-The Dean of Students Office, the Office of Student Conduct, and the Office for Institutional Equity and Compliance have staff and resources available to assist students who believe they may be the victim of retaliation, intimidation and/or harassment.
-Students can find assistance on filing complaint charges or campus resources at www.missouristate.edu/studentconduct.
+Students who believe they have experienced retaliation, intimidation and/or harassment are encouraged to seek assistance from one of a number of campus resources.
+The dean of students office, the office of student conduct, the Title IX office and the office of institutional equity and compliance all have staff and resources available to assist students who believe they may be the victim of retaliation, intimidation and/or harassment.
+Students can find assistance on filing complaint charges or campus resources on the office of student conduct website.